Strawberry Milkshakes

 What to Serve Them With

 My favorite way to have a strawberry milkshake is to go old school and serve one with a cheeseburger and some french fries.
-But if you’re really in the mood for sweets, strawberry milkshakes are also great with cookies.
-Here are a few of my favorites.
+But they are a great addition to a birthday party or any summer get together.

 Overhead view of a strawberry milkshake with whipped cream, with a bowl of strowberries in the background.